 C. Wright Mills Award

-The deadline to nominate books for the 2013 C. Wright Mills Award was December 15, 2013.
+The deadline to nominate books for the 2015 C. Wright Mills Award is December 15, 2015.

-Each year, members of the Society are encouraged to submit letters of nomination for this prestigious annual award.
+Nominations are now open for the 2015 C. Wright Mills Award.
+Members of the Society are encouraged to submit letters of nomination for this prestigious annual award.
 Self nominations are acceptable.
 Edited volumes, textbooks, fiction and self-published works are not eligible.
+Eligible books must be first edition (not a reprint or later edition) and bear a 2015 copyright date.

 C. Wright Mills wrote in The Power Elite that: “Only when mind has an autonomous basis, independent of power, but powerfully related to it, can mind exert its force in the shaping of human affairs.
 This is democratically possible only when there exists a free and knowledgeable public, to which [people] of knowledge may address themselves, and to which [people] of power are truly responsible.”
-Consistent with Mills' dedication to a search for a sophisticated understanding of the individual and society, the award will be given for that book published in 2012 that most effectively:
+Consistent with Mills’ dedication to a search for a sophisticated understanding of the individual and society, the award will be given for that book with a 2015 copyright date that most effectively:

 1) critically addresses an issue of contemporary public importance,